Link Search Menu Expand Document

 Vulnerable example

-The following snippet contains a Flask web application, written in Python, which has an administrative functionality to delete the database when a specific URL is called.
+The following snippet contains a Flask web application written in Python, with administrative functionality to delete the database when a specific URL is called.

 @app.route('/admin/init', methods=['POST'])